al1brn/geonodes/4d/mod_axis.md

 # Axis (Modifier)

-> Build the projected four axis.
+> Build the fourd projected axis.

 **Note:** Used to easily visualize the space axis.